a1kayda/MDMA1kayda/README.md

+## this is incremental DBSCAN for data with 3 features

 #

+commands to launch queue

-brew service stop rabbitmq
+brew service stop rabbitmq\\
-brew service info rabbitmq
+brew service info rabbitmq\\
-brew service start rabbitmq
+brew service start rabbitmq\\

 #